elnebuloso/ansible-role-php56/README.md

   - php5-xsl
 ```

-The Default Apache2 Modules to load.
+The PHP Modules to load.

 ## Example Playbook